cloudspannerecosystem/autoscaler/README.md

 ![architecture-per-project](resources/architecture-per-project.png)

-The diagram above shows the components of the Cloud Spanner Autoscaler and the interaction flow:
+The diagram above shows the components of the Autoscaler and the interaction flow:

 1. Using [Cloud Scheduler][cloud-scheduler] you define how